-In March 2019, the ICAO Council unanimously approved the ICAO Document CORSIA Emissions Unit Eligibility Criteria for use by TAB in undertaking its tasks1.
-TAB's assessment of emissions units programmes is undertaken annually2.
-ICAO Council decisions that take account of these recommendations are contained in the ICAO Document CORSIA Eligible Emissions Units3.
+In March 2019, the ICAO Council unanimously approved the ICAO Document CORSIA Emissions Unit Eligibility Criteria for use by TAB in undertaking its tasks.
+TAB's assessment of emissions units programmes is undertaken annually.
+The results of ICAO Council decisions that take account of these recommendations are contained in the ICAO Document CORSIA Eligible Emissions Units.